OpenTOSCA/ToPS/README.md

 ## Project Structure

 - All pattern markdown files are stored in [pattern-prologfiles](https://github.com/saatkamp/topology-prodec/tree/master/pattern_prologfiles).
 An example is the [Secure Channel](https://github.com/saatkamp/topology-prodec/blob/master/pattern_prologfiles/SecureChannel.md).
 This structure must also be adhered to for all other patterns.
-- A file containing all Prolog rules.
+- The generated file [patterns.pl](https://github.com/saatkamp/topology-prodec/blob/master/pattern_prologfiles/patterns.pl) contains all Prolog rules from the pattern files.
+- The [helper.pl](https://github.com/saatkamp/topology-prodec/blob/master/pattern_prologfiles/helper.pl) encompasses additinal rules which ease the description of the pattern rules.
+- The generated TOSCA topologies as Prolog facts are contained in the [topologies](https://github.com/saatkamp/topology-prodec/tree/master/topologies) folder.

 ## Setup